 STC Committees are formed to address specific issues that are important to members of the Society.
 If you are interested in volunteering on a committee let us know by using the response form on the committee's page.

-To develop and maintain a single repository of all that is technical communication, which is the Technical Communication Body of Knowledge (TCBoK).
+The Body of Knowledge Committee develops and maintains a repository of technical communication, which is the Technical Communication Body of Knowledge (TCBOK).

 Community Affairs Committee (CAC)

-Plan and oversee the education program for the annual STC Summit.
+The Conference Committee plans and oversee the education program for the annual STC Summit.
 They also provide support at STC Summit for both attendees and presenters.